 The majority of accounts receivable and revenue contracts are between the Company and different divisions within the Indiana Family and Social Services Administration ("FSSA").
 Most contracts require monthly payments as the projects progress.
 The Company generally does not require collateral or advance payments.
-For the year ended December 31, 2021, FSSA accounted for approximately 98% of revenues and 86% of accounts receivable at December 31, 2021.
+For the year ended December 31, 2021, FSSA accounted for approximately 98% of revenues, which was derived through a combination of divisions within the State of Indiana, including the FSSA-NeuroDiagnostic Institute, representing \$1,142,574 of our Clinical Staffing Services, and the FSSA-Division of Mental Health & Addiction, which commenced on September 3, 2021, representing \$132,000 of our Medical Communication Services revenues and 86% of accounts receivable at December 31, 2021, as due from the combined divisions of the FSSA.
 Precision Value, LLC also accounted for approximately 11% of accounts receivable at December 31, 2021.